win-acme/win-acme/docs/reference/cli.md

 ---

 # Command line arguments
-Here are all of the command line arguments the program accepts.
+Here are all the command line arguments the program accepts.

 #### Notes
-- The arguments are saved for each renewal so the same arguments apply when they are renewed at a later stage.
-If you don't want an argument to apply to multiple sites, run the program multiple times.
-- Some parameters such as a `--renew` only do their own thing.
-A common misconception is that renewal parameters can be changed during a renewal.
-If you want to make changes to your renewal, e.g. the way your certificate is validated or installed, then you have to do that before renewing.
+- Make sure that you are familiar with the basics of [renewal management](/win-acme/manual/renewal-management) before proceeding with unattended use.
 - Arguments documented as such: `--foo [--bar baz|qux]` mean that `--foo` is only applicable when `--bar` is set to `baz` or `qux`.